pratimabadde26-cell/api-documentation-sample/README.md

 The API provides an endpoint for registering a new API client and obtaining an access token.

+**API Documentation Structure**

+This documentation is organised into the following sections:

+•	Authentication

+•	Status

+•	Products

+•	Carts

+•	Orders

+•	Error Handling

+**API AIthentication**

 The Simple Grocery Store API requires an API client to be registered before making authenticated requests.

 **Register a New API Client**